 Brynn Allison, The Literary Maven & Kristy, 2 Peas and a Dog host #2ndaryELA on Twitter every Tuesday evening from 8 – 8:30 PM EST. #2ndaryELA is a weekly chat for secondary English Language Arts teachers focused on a topic.
 Every Sunday, we post the topic and questions on our blogs to allow you to prepare for the upcoming Tuesday evening’s chat.
 Thank you to everyone who joined us last week and we hope that you will join us again.

-On Tuesday, February 6, our #2ndaryELA chat will be about teaching literature skills.
+On Tuesday, February 6, our #2ndaryELA chat will be about teaching literacy skills.

 8:00 – What and where do you teach?
 Include a link to your blog if you have one. #2ndaryELA

-8:05 Q1: What specific skills do you focus on when teaching literature/novel? #2ndaryELA
+8:05 Q1: What specific skills do you focus on when teaching literature/novels? #2ndaryELA

 8:10 Q2: Where do you find or how do you select texts to match the skills you are teaching? #2ndaryELA

-8:15 Q3: How do you help student identify theme?
-What is your favourite lesson? #2ndaryELA
+8:15 Q3: How do you help students identify themes?
+What is your favorite lesson? #2ndaryELA

 8:20 Q4: How do you differentiate the lessons for students who need extra support on a specific skill? #2ndaryELA